Cherry-Labs/Peerage/README.md

 It's protected by Nano S Ledger hardware wallet, I bought it the moment I started working in crypto.
 PLEASE buy a hardware wallet!
 You can use them through MetaMask!

+Note: After you donate to me tell me in Discord (if you want) sO I can add you to patron lis.

 ## Final Words

 This is a dream I have and as you can see I am going forward, changing things, finalizing things, it would be great if my needs are taken care of, I don't need much money --- I can live off with 300 USD a month.
 Yes I am e-begging but I don't care.
 I know Peerage is going ot be revolutionary, something great, something I can be proud of.